pywbem/pywbemtools/docs/appendix.rst

    dynamic indication filter
       An :term: indication filter whose lifecycle is controlled by a client

+   subscription manager ID
+      A subscription manager ID is a string that is used as a component in the value of the `Name` property of owned indication filter and listener destination instances and thus allows identifying these instances in a WBEM server.
+The SubscriptionManagerID allows creating groups of owned indication destinations, filters and subscriptions.
+      The subscription manager ID is a fixed string (``defaultpywbemcliSubMgr``) in pywbemcli

 .. _`Profile advertisement methodologies`:

 Profile advertisement methodologies